stat545ubc-2023/collaborative-group11/TEAMWORK.md

    - Github issue self-introduction and replies
    - Work on TEAMWORK.md
    - Work on README file
    - Work on 1 markdown features
    - Generate pull requests
    - Review Dana's pull request and write comments

 ## Timing
 In order to prevent last-minute submission, we have set the deadline for submitting the pull request to be at least one day before the real deadline.
 This can make sure that other team members have sufficient time to provide feedback on the work.
---Feel free to add and edit!

 ## Communication
 Slack will be our primary platform for real-time communication.
 In terms of  Milestone 1, we will mainly rely on asynchronous communication through Slack but we may consider scheduling meetings for future Milestones if necessary.
-Meawhile, we plan to use github issue to handle bugs and tasks.
+Meanwhile, we plan to use the GitHub issue to handle bugs and tasks.
-----Feel free to add and edit!